hyeseong-dev/hyeseong-dev/README.md

 - 🏄‍ Community guy who loves being involved in communities and wants to be an awesome full stack developer in the future.
 - 😄 I usually enjoy reading some books and meditating before go to sleep.
-- 🌱 I love to speak at public events and have been a speaker at many events.
-I organise Workshops, Webinars etc to help student Communitiess
+- 🌱 I love going to public events and have been an enthusiastic audience at many events.
+I am a good supporter and teamplayer as well.
 - 👯 And Many More...

 # <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"> Hello world!&nbsp;<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="24px">